 You are entitled to request details of the recipients of your Personal Data or the categories of recipients of your Personal Data.

-We will not transfer your Personal Data outside the EEA unless such transfer is compliant with the law.
-This means that we cannot transfer any of your Personal Data outside the EEA unless:
+We will not transfer your Personal Data outside the UK unless such transfer is compliant with the law.
+This means that we cannot transfer any of your Personal Data outside the UK unless: